Romance and Classical Studies

 Closer to home: a recent survey of our M.A. alumni/alumnae revealed a broad spectrum of careers, including (among others): chair of a French department; assistant director of study abroad programs; teacher at the secondary level; professor of a two- or four-year institution of higher education; director of international sales; translator; and attorney.
 In addition, several graduates each year typically go on to pursue a PhD (in recent years, BGSU alums have been accepted into the University of Indiana, Bloomington, Florida State University, Ohio State University, and Pennsylvania State University, to name a few).
 Other alums choose to return to France, often teaching English in the French government’s assistant program.

-For students interested in a teaching career, the year at BGSU makes possible the exploration of contemporary approaches to teaching College-level French (FREN 6010) and, on a competitive basis, the opportunity to teach over two semesters one’s own elementary French course while being supervised by a faculty member serving as T.A.
+For students interested in a teaching career, the year at BGSU makes possible the exploration of contemporary approaches to teaching, "Second-Language Teaching Methods" (FREN 6010) and, on a competitive basis, the opportunity to teach over two semesters one’s own elementary French course while being supervised by a faculty member serving as T.A.
 Coordinator.

 For more insight into other career opportunities associated with a Masters of Art in French, click on the links provided below.
 We also encourage students to contact the University’s Career Center.